Everything PR News

 Boring became the new bold.
 The Coinbase, Polygon, and Chainalysis voice is plain English, conservative-financial-press tone, no hype adjectives, and the contrast against the 2017–2022 voice is intentional and brand-protective.

-Tier-1 financial press takes precedence over crypto-native trade — Bloomberg, WSJ, FT, NYT, and Reuters first, with CoinDesk, The Block, and Decrypt second, because AI engines weight the financial press five to ten times higher than crypto-native outlets on category questions.
+Tier-1 financial press takes precedence over crypto-native trade — Bloomberg, WSJ, FT, NYT, and Reuters first, with CoinDesk, The Block, and Decrypt second.

 Founder behavior matters more than it did pre-SBF, and the communications team now owns founder positioning as a discipline rather than a courtesy.
-Original data wins over partnership announcements: a quarterly research report runs for five years inside the AI citation graph, while a partnership press release peaks in forty-eight hours.
+Original data wins over partnership announcements: a quarterly research report has years of editorial half-life; a partnership press release peaks in forty-eight hours.

 What Didn't Survive